Differential Geometry of the Mixed Hodge Metric: The K ahler Condition

+{An equivalent condition can be given in terms of the torsion tensor for the associated Chern connection $\nabla_h$ on the holomorphic tangent bundle.
+Recall that the \emph{torsion tensor} for any linear connection $\nabla$ on the tangent bundle is defined by the formula

+where $X$ and $Y$ a local smooth vector fields.
+The K\"ahler condition is equivalent to $T_{\nabla_h}=0$. see~\cite[Prop.
+I.7.19]{koba}. \begin{prop} A hermitian metric $h$ as above with Chern connection $\nabla=\nabla_h$ is K\"ahler if and only if for local holomorphic vector fields $X,Y $ on $M$ one has

+\end{prop} \proof The torsion is a tensor, i.e. bilinear over $C^\infty(M)$ and since all local vector fields are $C^\infty(M)$-linear combinations of the holomorphic coordinate vector fields and their complex conjugates, it suffices to test whether $T(X,Y)=0$ with $X$ and $Y$ locally holomorphic or anti-holomorphic.
+If $X$ and $Y$ have different types one has $[X,Y]=0$ \footnote{ Clearly, if $X$, $Y$ are local holomorphic coordinate vector fields $[X,\bar Y]=0$ and an easy calculation shows that $[fX, \bar g \bar Y]=0$ whenever $f,g$ are local holomorphic functions and $X, Y$ holomorphic fields with $[X,\bar Y]=0$.} and hence the torsion vanishes on such pairs $(X,Y)$.
+Since $T(\bar X,\bar Y)= \overline{T(X,Y)}$, to show that the torsion vanishes, one therefore may restrict to pairs $(X,Y)$ of local holomorphic vector fields.
+So $T=0$ precisely if $T$ vanishes on pairs of vector fields belonging to a holomorphic local frame for the holomorphic tangent bundle. \endproof }

-Let $F:\Delta^r\to D$ be a holomorphic, horizontal map and polydisk with local coordinates $(s_1,\dots,s_r)$ which vanish at $0\in\Delta^r$.
+Let $\Delta^m$ a polydisk at $0\in \C^m$ with coordinates $(s_1,\dots,s_m)$ and let $F:\Delta^m\to D$ be a holomorphic, horizontal map.
 Let $\eq$ be the subalgebra \eqref{eqn:tang-alg} attached to $F(0)$.
 Recalling the local biholomorphism \eqref{eqn:coord} mapping a neighborhood of $0\in\eq$ to a neighborhood of $F(0)$ in $D$, locally we can write as in ~\cite{higgs}

 for a unique $\eq$-valued \emph{holomorphic} function $\Gamma$ which vanishes at $0$.